Deccan Charters

 Deccan Charters is an aviation company based in Bengaluru, India that operates helicopter and fixed-wing charter services.
-Its main base is HAL Bangalore International Airport.
+Its main base is at Jakkur Airfield.
 Deccan Technical Services, the maintenance unit of Deccan Charters, maintains helicopters on behalf of 50 Indian corporates such as Reliance Industries and Essar Group.

 Their Mumbai centre is the authorised customer service centre to support Sikorsky S-76 helicopters.

-In March 2017, the firm bagged 21 regional air routes under the Indian Government's regional connectivity scheme, UDAN.

 History

-The airline started operations on 3 December 1997. as Deccan Aviation.
+The company started operations on 3 December 1997. as Deccan Aviation.
 It established Simplifly Deccan (formerly named Air Deccan), a low-cost airline in March 2003.